 You are your child’s role model

 Children do what they see, so parents have the greatest responsibility to model positive lessons for their children all day every day while families are homeschooling.
 When adults model reading and writing, our children will see the value of these activities.
-When adults adhere to a routine and schedule, our children will reap the benefits of the structure.
-When adults are calm and happy, children will sense this and respond accordingly, which leads to a more positive and peaceful environment.
+Look what happens when you adhere to a routine and schedule, our children will reap the benefits of the structure.
+When you are calm and happy, children will sense this and respond accordingly, which leads to a more positive and peaceful environment.

 A positive, peaceful, productive learning environment is what everyone needs in this unprecedented back to school season.
 Just remember, you are not the only parent in this scenario.
 We truly are all in this together.

 Have a question for our Speech Therapists?

 Leave them in the comments!
 If you want to get a personal answer from our speech therapist, write to

 The author’s views are entirely his or her own and may not necessarily reflect the views of Blub Blub Inc. All content provided on this website is for informational purposes only and is not intended to be a substitute for independent professional medical judgement, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.